DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/scrolling/mode.md

 Specifies the scrolling mode.

 ---
-The following scrolling modes are available in the widget:
+The following scrolling modes are available:

 - **Standard**
 A user scrolls a single page only.
-Scrolling appears only if [all the page's rows](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/paging/pageSize.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/paging/#pageSize') do not fit into the widget's height.
+Scrolling is available only if [all the page's rows](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/paging/pageSize.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/paging/#pageSize') do not fit into the widget's height.
 In this mode, the [pager](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/pager '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/pager/') performs the main navigation and scrolling is auxiliary.
-If [paging](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/paging '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/paging/') is disabled, the widget loads all rows at once, which may decrease the widget's performance.
-In this case, we recommend choosing another scrolling mode.
+If [paging](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/paging '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/paging/') is disabled, the widget loads all rows simultaneously which can reduce the widget's performance.
+In this case, we recommend that you use another scrolling mode.

-- **Virtual**
-This mode is an alternative to paging where pages are loaded when they get into the viewport and removed once they leave it.
-Use this mode if a user should be able to scroll data by pages.

 - **Infinite**
-This mode is an alternative to paging where each next page is loaded once the scrollbar reaches the end of its scale.
-Use this mode if a user should scroll data gradually, from the first to the last page.
+Each next page is loaded once the scrollbar reaches the end of its scale.
+In this mode, users scroll data gradually from the first to the last page.

     [note]Set the **grouping**.[allowCollapsing](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/grouping/allowCollapsing.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/grouping/#allowCollapsing') option to **false** when using infinite scrolling in conjunction with grouping.

+- **Virtual**
+Rows are loaded when they get into the viewport and removed once they leave.
+If the rows take time to be loaded and rendered, they display gray boxes.
+[Rendering optimization](/Documentation/Guide/Widgets/DataGrid/Enhance_Performance_on_Large_Datasets/#Rendering_Optimization) can reduce rendering time and remove gray boxes.
+In this mode, users can move to any page instantly.

 #include common-ref-enum with {
     enum: "`GridScrollingMode`",